AuthEceSoftEng/agora/_posts/2017-07-20-quality-metrics.md

 ---
 layout: page
-title: "Code Quality"
+title: "Quality Metrics"
-category: dev
+category: ext
 date: 2017-06-20 15:24:20
-order: 2
+order: 1
 ---

 This page contains quality metrics for AGORA.
 Developers should check this to make sure